Developing North America’s Largest Magnesium Producer

 Environmental factors driving new demand for magnesium

-Once into production, West High Yield will have several potential avenues for cash flow across a wide range of industries.
-Magnesium has many uses outside of the traditional alloy sector, including magnesium batteries as a lithium alternative, solar energy storage systems, agriculture and even construction materials.
+Once in production, West High Yield plans to pursue several potential avenues for cash flow across a wide range of industries.
+Magnesium has many uses outside of the traditional alloy sector, including magnesium batteries as a lithium alternative, solar energy storage systems, agriculture and construction materials.

 Magnesium wallboard and magnesium cement are gaining traction in the construction industry.
 Magnesium wallboard can be used in ceilings and walls in place of cement boards, drywall, OSB board or plywood.
-It’s manufactured using an energy-efficient process and it reduces deforestation.
-It’s fire-resistant, waterproof, mold and mildew proof and termite proof.
+It’s fire-resistant, waterproof and mold, mildew and termite-proof.

 “With the purity of our product, we could sell to the pharmaceutical industry as well,” said Marasco.
-Magnesium is just as important as vitamin D for our health.
-Research shows that 80 percent of North Americans have a magnesium deficiency, which can lead to many diseases, muscle pain, stress and heart attacks.
+Research shows that 50 percent of North Americans have a magnesium deficiency, which can lead to many diseases, muscle pain, stress and heart attacks.

 These are just a few of the industries in which magnesium plays an important role.
 It’s also used in computers and electronics, sporting goods and power tool manufacturing.

 West High Yield is well-positioned to move forward on these various avenues and opportunities in the magnesium space.
-“We will do it in a measured, practical way,” explained Marasco.
-“We will start off producing magnesium oxide according to our PEA.
-Once we have more cash flow, we will begin construction of a magnesium wallboard and magnesium cement plant.”
+“We intend to do it in a measured, practical way,” explained Marasco.
+“We plan to start off producing magnesium oxide according to our PEA.
+Once we have more cash flow, we intend to begin construction of a magnesium wallboard and magnesium cement plant.”

-West High Yield has a letter of intent for a future purchase of 100,000 tonnes per year over 10 years for magnesium ingots which will be used in magnesium alloy-based manufacturing of rail hopper cars.
-The company also has a letter of intent for 2,000 tonnes of magnesium per month.
+West High Yield has an LOI for a future purchase of 100,000 tonnes per year over 10 years for magnesium ingots which could be used in magnesium alloy-based manufacturing of rail hopper cars.
+The company also has an LOI for 2,000 tonnes of magnesium per month.

 “Magnesium is not sold on an exchange, so you need to secure your own client,” said Marasco.
 “Currently, I have two or three houses that have already contacted us to represent our magnesium oxide in North America.
 I see no issues with receiving or getting any clients to purchase the product because there’s a very big demand for it in North America right now.”